jduthon/SwiftGuideline/README.md

 ### Example definition

-Here's an example of a well-styled class definition:
+Here is an example of a well-styled class definition:

 ```swift
 class Circle: Shape {